Tradition

 This Hall of Fame no longer exists.
 Fort Rucker now has a Warrant Officer Hall of Fame to include all specialties of Warrant Officers.

-As Warrant Officers, remember your heritage.
+As a Warrant Officer, remember your heritage.
 Know that it has been a long hard battle to earn the respect from the officer and enlisted corp.
 Do not let them down.

 "Never to forget our traditions"